blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 Most of the contents in this RFC are directly defined in the JSON Schema specification.
 The data type constraints are analogous to those defined for the [JSON Schema types](https://json-schema.org/understanding-json-schema/reference/type.html). and composition is analogous to the [JSON Schema `allOf` keyword](https://json-schema.org/understanding-json-schema/reference/combining.html#allof).

 That being said, we've adapted the validations to match our primitive data types - and omitted some of the constraints such as `format` for the `string`.
 Composition is also a bit different in that we don't allow all the JSON Schema composition keywords, but only `allOf`.
+This is to reduce the scope of implementation and to avoid introducing more new concepts than required.

 In the semantic web domain, [SHACL](https://www.w3.org/TR/shacl/) is a popular way to define constraints on RDF graphs.
 SHACL is a W3C recommendation and is used in many semantic web applications.
 SHACL is a bit different from JSON Schema in that it is a language for defining constraints on RDF graphs and not blobs of JSON.
 Furthermore, SHACL is used to enhance semantic interoperability between RDF ontologies.